Should You Refinance Close to Retirement?

 Refinancing Near Retirement: Balancing Monthly Costs and Long-Term Savings

-As you approach retirement, your financial priorities begin to shift toward stability, predictability, and reducing long-term expenses.
-With mortgage rates easing from recent highs, refinancing your home loan—especially into a shorter-term mortgage—may offer a meaningful opportunity to reduce the total interest you’ll pay over time.
-However, the decision isn’t just about securing a lower rate; it’s about ensuring your monthly payments align with your retirement goals and income plans.
+As you approach retirement, your financial priorities shift toward stability, predictability, and reducing long-term expenses.
+With mortgage rates easing from recent highs, refinancing your home loan—especially into a shorter-term mortgage—may help reduce total interest over time.

 Should You Refinance Close to Retirement?